Email

 Training Mode

-2. What will happen to the altimeter reading in a right sideslip, if an aircraft has a static vent at each side of the fuselage, but the left one is blocked?
+6. What will happen to the altimeter reading in a right sideslip, If an aircraft has a static vent at each side of the fuselage, but the right one is blocked?

 Depends on altitude.